Roofing Contractor in Salem, OH

 Serving Salem and the Surrounding Area

-Platinum Home Exteriors serves Salem as part of its Columbiana County coverage area, with full service details at Beaver Falls, PA.
+Platinum Home Exteriors serves Salem as part of its Columbiana County coverage area, with full service details at Our Beaver Falls, PA roofing services.
 Salem has 5,109 occupied housing units, and 57.3 percent are owner-occupied.
 Owners carry every repair cost themselves.
 When a roof fails and water reaches interior framing or ceiling surfaces, the homeowner who lives under it absorbs the full cost, not a property manager or landlord.

 Housing in Salem has a median construction year of 1953, putting the median home at 73 years old in 2026.
 At that age, most structures have been through at least one full roof replacement and are approaching a second.
 Age compounds quietly.
 Granule loss, failed flashing sealant, and compromised pipe boot seals can advance for years without any sign visible from the ground, which is why an in-person inspection is the only way to know what a specific roof is actually doing.